 Sail below the Golden Gate Bridge and around the Bay

-A fun way to explore the bay by being on a boat, you’ll enjoy this water experience and actually sail under and outside the Golden Gate bridge with gorgeous views of the surrounding coastlines, panoramic skyline views and the city itself to enjoy.
+One of the fun things to do in San Francisco is to be on a boat and explore the bay, bridges and those gorgeous water views.
+When you are on a boat, you’ll experience different viewpoints of the city from the water and actually sail under and outside the Golden Gate bridge with gorgeous views of the surrounding coastlines, panoramic skyline views and the city itself to enjoy.
 Check out the details of this tour here for more information to doing this unique experience.

 Check out the ancient batteries from the Golden Gate bridge